ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 I should also point out that the 2023 Dresser survey states "this survey map prepared without benefit of an abstract of title provided, subject to any state of fact that an updated abstract of title may show."
 I was present that day and made available the abstract of title, but it was not consulted.
 As previously noted, the written legal description in my deed at that time still referenced the displaced highway marker that Rice set as the place of beginning.

 I present a final theory to try to reconcile all of these circumstances.
-The 1869 and 1883 Mills' Home deed descriptions are slightly incompatible as my pseudo-surveys show, suggesting that either point C changed in the intervening time, or the road changed slightly, or a combination of both.
+The 1869 and 1883 Mills' Home deed descriptions are slightly incompatible as my pseudo-surveys show, suggesting that either point C changed in the intervening time, or the road or bridge changed slightly, or a combination of these.
 (Or perhaps a simple error was made in one of the surveys.)

-Comparing the two pseudo-surveys by overlaying them so that the road and the center of the mill race bridge align corroborates all points except B and C, forming parallel eastern boundary lines that differ by roughly 19 links or approximately 12 1/2 feet.
+Comparing the two pseudo-surveys by overlaying them so that the road and the center of the mill race bridge align (and so, assuming that the center of the bridge itself has not moved), shows that points points B and C differ, forming parallel eastern boundary lines that differ by roughly 19 links or approximately 12 1/2 feet.

 {{% fig "brookton/maps/surveys/1883-overlaid-1869" "800" /%}}